Runestone Electric Association (REA) electric rates and charges on members’ electric bills reflect the following:

 3. Religious, government and charitable organizations, as provided by law.

 Payment Options: We accept cash, check, cashiers check, credit card (VISA, MasterCard, and Discover), automatic bank payment and recurring credit card payment.
 Payments can be made by credit card 24 hours a day by calling 1-855-385-9907.

 For your Convenience

 Please use our drive-up drop box located in the parking lot of our office for check payments.

 Terms of Payment: If the current bill is not paid by the 25th of the month following the date of the bill, a five percent late payment charge will be added to the current bill.

 Off-Peak Heating Rate:

-Availability: Off-peak service is available to all General Service Single Phase or General Service Three Phase customers for separately metered controlled space heating and water heating where electric service is also used for lighting and other purposes, and who agree to use this cooperative’s service for space heating and water heating under the terms and conditions in the customer service agreement.
+Availability: Off-peak service is available to all General Service Single Phase or General Service Three Phase customers for separately metered controlled space heating and water heating where electric service is also used for lighting and other purposes, and who agree to use this cooperative’s service for space heating and water heating under the terms and conditions in the Energy Management Agreement.
 Enrollment in an off-peak space heating program is required in order to qualify for off-peak water heating rates.

 Demand Charges: Demand charge is based on each customer’s maximum “demand” on the cooperative’s distribution system.
-“Demand” is the total amount of electricity being used at any one time and is measured in kilowatts.
+“Demand” is the total amount of electricity being used at any one time and is measured in kilowatts (kW).

 REA monitors this demand in 15-minute intervals on a monthly basis.
 That means the 15 minutes that your business is consuming (or “demanding”) the most electricity in a given month establishes your demand for the month and you are billed accordingly.